Justice League Heroes

-Justice League Heroes is a 2006 console video game for the Xbox and PlayStation 2 platforms.
+Justice League Heroes is a 2006 console video game for the PlayStation 2 and Xbox platforms.
 It was developed by Snowblind Studios, published by Warner Bros.
 Interactive Entertainment in conjunction with DC Comics and was distributed in Europe by Eidos Interactive.
 Based on the long-running comic book series Justice League, it was written by comic book writer Dwayne McDuffie.
 It uses the Snowblind Studios game engine.

 Three handheld Justice League Heroes games were released at the same time for the Game Boy Advance, Nintendo DS and PlayStation Portable.
-Planned GameCube, Wii, PlayStation 3 and Xbox 360 versions were cancelled.
-The Nintendo DS game shares a similar visual style and gameplay mechanics to the console game, but serves as a prequel to its story.
-This version was developed by Sensory Sweep Studios.
-The GBA version is titled Justice League Heroes: The Flash and focused primarily on The Flash.
-The game featured 2D sidescrolling action gameplay and a sidestory to the console game's plot.
-This version was developed by WayForward Technologies.
+The Nintendo DS game shares a similar visual style and gameplay mechanics to the console game and serves as a prequel to its story.
+Justice League Heroes: The Flash focuses on the Flash, with its events occurring concurrently to the main game.

 Gameplay

 The game features most of the best known superheroes from the DC Universe, including Superman, Batman, and Wonder Woman among others.
 Each level consists of two members of the Justice League battling a variety of villains and their henchmen.
 When the game is being played by a single player, the player can freely switch between playing as either of the two Justice League members at any time.
 In a two player game, the players can only switch which characters they control by mutual consent.
-There was another Justice League game in development from Midway Games that was canceled in 2004 but, according to Warner Bros., this game is totally unrelated to the current project.
+There was another Justice League game in development from Midway Games that was canceled in 2004 but, according to Warner Bros., this game is unrelated to the current project.

-Upon starting a new game, the player has immediate access to Superman, Batman, Wonder Woman, The Flash, John Stewart, Martian Manhunter, and Zatanna, but more characters (as well as alternative costumes) can be unlocked as the game progresses.
-These unlockable characters can only be used on levels in which the player(s) can choose which characters to take whereas the costumes can be used at any time.
+Upon starting a new game, the player has immediate access to Superman, Batman, Wonder Woman, The Flash, John Stewart, Martian Manhunter, and Zatanna, but more characters and costumes can be unlocked as the game progresses.
+These unlockable characters can only be used on levels in which the players can choose which characters to take whereas the costumes can be used at any time.

-There are also initially three difficulties (Easy, Medium, Hard) and then upon completion of Hard, Elite is unlocked, and then upon completion of Elite, Superhero is unlocked.
-In each successive difficulty level, the opponents do more damage to the superheroes and also have more health/life, offsetting the gains in skills.
-On Superhero difficulty, many of the opponents will kill most superheroes in one hit, so the player must have mastered a number of skills and strategies to deal with them.
+The game has three initial difficulties, Easy, Medium, and Hard, and two unlockable difficulties: Elite and Superhero.
+In each successive difficulty level, enemies do more damage and have more health.